tc39/proposal-arraybuffer-base64/README.md

 In practice most base64'd data I encounter is on the order of hundreds of bytes (e.g. SSH keys), which can be encoded and decoded extremely quickly.
 It would be a shame to require Promises to deal with such data, I think, especially given that the alternatives people currently use all appear to be synchronous.

 Possibly we should have asynchronous versions for working with large data.
 That is not currently included.
+For the moment you can use the streaming API to chunk the work.

 ### What other encodings should be included, if any?